ofekbarshalom/Python/Clash_Of_Clans_Bot2.0/README.md

 ## Usage

-- Start the game and position the game window as required.
+- Start the game and size the game window as required.
 - Execute the bot script.
-The bot will begin detecting game elements and performing actions based on the game state.
 - Press 'q' at any time to stop the bot.

-## Credits

-This bot was developed by Ofek.
-Feel free to modify and adapt it for your own use!

 ## License